 Dates of Full Terms 3

 Disclaimer 3

 Course Details 4

 Useful Links 4

+Statement from the Humanities Division regarding the impact of Covid-19 6

-1. Introduction 5
+1. Introduction 7

-2. Aims and Objectives of Classics and Oriental Studies 5
+2. Aims and Objectives of Classics and Oriental Studies 7

-3. Structure of the Course 6
+3. Structure of the Course 8

-4. Choosing your Classics Options 8
+4. Choosing your Classics Options 10

-5. Options for Oriental Studies as the Main Language 11
+5. Options for Oriental Studies as the Main Language 13

-6. Options for Oriental Studies as the Additional Language 13
+6. Options for Oriental Studies as the Additional Language 15

-7. Theses in Classics and Special Theses 15
+7. Theses in Classics and Special Theses 17

-8. Teaching Provision 16
+8. Teaching Provision 18

-9. Examination Conventions 16
+9. Examination Conventions 18

-10. List of Faculty and Sub-Faculty Officers 21
+10. List of Faculty and Sub-Faculty Officers 19